Vital Reds Review: Does Gundry MD’s Polyphenol Blend Work?

 3. Small Serving Size

 Polyphenol blend powder does provide a better dosage than capsules supplements, such as JuiceFestiv or Juice Plus.
-Its 30 servings of 3.765 grams per 4-ounce container is much smaller than other superfood powders I’ve covered here on Superfood Profiles though.
+Its 30 servings of 3.765 grams per 4-ounce container is much smaller than other superfood powders like Field of Greens though, which has a full 10 grams per serving.

 This low product weight, combined with a high price point, makes Vital Reds one of the more expensive powdered whole food supplements on the market.